qorix-group/process_description/process/general_concepts/score_review_concept.rst

 #.
 (Informal) Pull-Request Review
 #.
 Merge valid requirement to main
 #.
 During development and verification steps the requirement is reworked and again put to PR Review
 #.
-Implementation and verification workproducts are linked
+Implementation and verification work products are linked
 #.
 Safety manager initiates a (formal) Pull-Request Inspection
 #.
 After finding resolution, the requirement is merged in valid(inspected) state
 #.
 In case of changes the requirement returns in the valid state